Driving improvement in medication safety worldwide, through knowledge assessment and learning.

 Who We Are

 BPS Assessment is the learning and assessment branch of the British Pharmacological Society.
-We help healthcare providers and medical, nursing and pharmacy schools by supporting the teaching of good prescribing practice and the assessment of prescribing knowledge.
+We work side by side with the Society to develop products and services that help institutions all over the world in the teaching of good prescribing practice and the assessment of prescribing knowledge.

 Dr Lynne Bollington